The Santos Tour Down Under is the first stop for the world's best cycling teams and riders, and is the opening event of the UCI WorldTour.

 In 2008 the Santos Tour Down Under became the first race outside of Europe to receive prestigious UCI WorldTour status to guarantee the world's best elite teams would make their way to Adelaide.

-The Santos Tour Down Under women’s race began in 2016 and maintained its initial UCI 2.2 status until 2020, when it joined the UCI ProSeries.
-In 2018 it became the first cycling event in the world to offer women the same prize money as men.
-In 2023, the women's race will be elevated to UCI WorldTour status.
+The Santos Tour Down Under women’s race began in 2016 and maintained its initial UCI 2.2 status until 2018, when it became the first cycling event in the world to offer women the same prize money as men with its upgraded UCI 2.1 status.
+In 2023, the women's race was elevated to UCI WorldTour status.

 Some of the very best in road cycling have competed at the Santos Tour Down Under during its history.
-Tour de France winners Oscar Pereiro, Andy Schleck, Alberto Contador and Carlos Sastre have all raced in Adelaide, alongside Aussie legends Simon Gerrans, Stuart O’Grady, Robbie McEwen, Cadel Evans and Allan Davis.
+Tour de France winners Oscar Pereiro, Andy Schleck, Alberto Contador and Carlos Sastre have all raced in Adelaide, alongside Aussie legends Simon Gerrans, Stuart O’Grady, Robbie McEwen, Cadel Evans, Richie Porte and Allan Davis.

 Not just a bike race